 Report having credits to transfer, and roughly half said "most" or "all" credits were accepted into an online program[i]

-In short, it’s possible!
-While earning an undergraduate degree doesn’t guarantee you’ll earn more money, the Bureau of Labor Statistics reports that in 2015 the median earnings for someone with a bachelor’s degree is $1,137/week.
+In short, it’s possible but earning an undergraduate degree doesn’t guarantee you’ll earn more money.
+The Bureau of Labor Statistics reports that in 2015 the median earnings for someone with a bachelor’s degree is $1,137/week.
 While someone with a high school diploma earns just a median of $678/week.
 That’s a big difference!

-Some careers may require an entry-level education of a bachelor’s degree or higher (those with a master’s degree make a median of $1,341 per week).
-BLS stats project that earning a degree might open up career paths that would otherwise be closed to non-degree earners.
+It is also possible that some careers may require an entry-level education of a bachelors degree or higher.
+BLS suggests that earning a degree might open up career paths that would otherwise be closed to non-degree earners.
 Of course, program outcomes vary according to specific curriculum, and no employment opportunities and salaries are guaranteed.

-In 2015, Aslanian Market Research conducted a survey of 1,500 students who were either currently enrolled in college, had recently been enrolled, or who planned to enroll in a fully online undergraduate degree or graduate degree program or fully online certificate program in the next 12 months.
+In 2015, Aslanian Market Research conducted a survey of 1,500 students.
+These students were all engaged in an online program either currently or would be in the next 12 months.
 The answers also gave us a list of 10 most popular undergraduate majors and grad school majors.

 Grad School Majors

-Across online undergraduate degrees and graduate degrees, you can see many majors in common—the top 4 online majors are exactly matched in popularity.
-If you’re interested in one of these undergraduate majors, you’re in good company!
+Between online undergraduate degrees and graduate degrees, you can see many majors in common.
+In fact, the top 4 online majors are the same in popularity.
+So if you’re interested in one of these undergraduate majors, you’re in good company!
 You should have plenty of classmates if you choose to earn your online degree.